What is neurosurgery?

 - Intraoperative electrophysiology “brain mapping” (also called motor mapping and language mapping) is like GPS for the brain.
 We use small electrodes placed on the outer layer of the brain to stimulate the brain and areas around the tumor.
 This helps us locate regions of the brain to avoid, such as those responsible for speech or movement.

-Our doctors also use intraoperative radiation therapy (IORT), presently under investigational use, to deliver radiation directly to the area of the tumor resection.
+Our doctors also use intraoperative radiation therapy (IORT) to deliver radiation directly to the area of the tumor resection.
 This may help avoid damage to surrounding normal structures, particularly the scalp and the skin on the scalp.
-It may also allow for higher doses of radiation to be delivered along the edges of the tumor while sparing areas of the brain without the tumor.
+It may also allow for higher doses of radiation to be delivered along the edges of the tumor, while helping to spare healthy areas of the brain.

 Stereotactic radiation therapy (SRT) may be used to treat metastatic brain cancer, particularly for tumors in more than one location.
 This may help to avoid the pain, discomfort and recovery time associated with surgery.